Exit from the European Union (Brexit)

 - those who are visiting the EU after Brexit

 - UK nationals living in the EU

-- Government checking tool: this will offer guidance to your business or organisation after answering 7 simple questions.
+- Government checking tool: guidance for your business or organisation.

 EU Settlement Scheme

 If you are an EU citizen, the Settlement Scheme allows you and your close family members to continue to live and work in the UK after Brexit.

 Settled status means you will remain eligible for:

 - public services, such as healthcare and schools

 - public funds and pensions